Table of Contents

 Banks have been making serious digital waves in recent years.
 The pandemic can already be considered as a milestone in the evolution of banking, thanks to a confluence of trends that are revamping the industry by initiating business to adapt to the needs of employees and customers, making digital banking the way of the future.

 Today, banks have grown more proactive as a result of COVID-19, questioning long-held assumptions and becoming more adaptable and innovative.

-Check out some of the trends that will be most influential in disrupting banking in 2022 and enabling an exciting new future for banking.
+Trends that will be most influential in disrupting banking in 2023

 - Hyperautomation and RPA

 - Open Banking – Creating a ‘Digitally Yours’ Ecosystem